What should you do when you see suspicious activity in the workplace? Report the following criteria to HR or a member of the Executive Team...

 Keep worksites and offices well lit.
 This not only enhances the comfort and safety of your staff, but also averts crime.
 Bright spaces eliminate hiding spots for criminal activity.

 To deter thieves after-hours, install high-quality security cameras and recorders, then publicly announce your security measures.
 Post security signs at every access point, and, without going into too much detail, disclose the heightened security efforts on your social media platforms.
 Criminals are much less likely to attack a business where they might get caught.

 Workplace Security: Don’t Stop Here!

 Whether you’ve spent a lot of time developing your workplace safety plan or are new to developing safety measures, nearly every company has room for improvement.
 Being proactive will help you prevent injuries, damage, theft, and potential lawsuits from internal and external victims.

 For more tips and recommendations, please reach out to your Stratus.hr Representative.
-If you’re not a current client, please complete the form below and our team will be in touch with you shortly!
+If you’re not a current client, book a consultation and our team will be in touch with you shortly!